Being a carer is tough work; no-one is denying it.

 I hope this story makes you feel a little better about considering day care with the Me2U Centre if you were having doubts.
 We are also on hand to assist, advise and help you with your loved one’s treatment plan while you continue to care for them at home.

-Me2U Centre is a professional, people-centred care facility, led by a trained mental health nurse and social worker.
-Together, we have accumulated more than 20 years working with elderly people and people experiencing dementia.
+Me2U Centre is a professional, people-centred care facility, led by a trained mental health nurse.

 The account of Marie and Harry was taken from an independent case study carried out by EQE Health and is featured in our June 2018 Rapid Service Review and Case Study Report.